EXCLUSIVE-Deposit withdrawals surge at Greek banks as debt noose tightens

 Euro zone finance ministers were meeting in Luxembourg in the latest attempt to reach a deal, but any expectation of a breakthrough there had all but vanished with Athens ruling it out as a forum to discuss new proposals.

-The ongoing crisis prompted an outflow of deposits of about 30 billion euros ($33.8 billion) from Greek lenders between October and April, the central bank says.
+The ongoing crisis has prompted an outflow of deposits of about 30 billion euros ($33.84 billion) from Greek lenders between October and April, the central bank says.

 Unlike mass withdrawals in 2012 when Greece last flirted with bankruptcy, Greeks are keeping most of the money that has been withdrawn at home rather than sending it abroad, the central bank said in a monetary policy report on Wednesday.

 "The ratio of deposit flight abroad over the total drop in deposits in the last months shows that a larger percentage of outflows is staying in the country," the central bank said.
-(Writing by Deepa Babington; editing by Janet McBride and John Stonestreet)
+(Writing by Deepa Babington; editing by Janet McBride)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan